-What is a Company Car?
+What Is Classed As A Company Car?

 A company car is given to an employee as part of their job role and often doubles up as a benefit when used privately.
 If the employee uses the car privately, including commuting, a Benefit in Kind (BIK) charge is applied as ‘cash equivalent value’ onto the employee’s taxable earnings.

-The benefit in kind charge is calculated as follows:
+The Benefit In Kind charge is calculated as follows:

 List Price of Car x Multiplier % (based on CO2 Emissions)

-If the employee reclaims the cost of business mileage, a mileage log is required.
+If the employee reclaims the cost of the business mileage, a mileage log is required.
 If the business pays for all of the fuel, an additional fuel benefit charge is generated.
 A Road Fuel Scale Charge is also applied to counteract the proportion of VAT that the business is reclaiming on fuel used privately.
-The charge in 2014/15 is;
+The charge in 2018/19 is;

 £22,100 x Multiplier % (based on CO2 Emissions)

-What is a Private Car?
+What Is Classed As A Private Car?

 A private car used for business purposes, sometimes referred to a ‘Grey Fleet’ is an inexpensive solution for companies where business mileage is typically low.
 By using their personal car for work purposes, neither employer nor employee need to worry about benefit charges levied on the car or fuel.
 The employee can reclaim the fuel at a cost of £0.45 per business mile.
 A mileage log is required.